Too much screen time can affect child’s brain development, study says

 Many kids have gone from being preoccupied with playtime with each other to being preoccupied with their devices.

-“Ninety percent of kids are familiar with technology in their first year,” said Frank Manole, a nurse practitioner at Avance Medical Care in Raleigh.
+“Ninety percent of kids are familiar with technology in their first year,” said Frank Manole, a nurse practitioner at Avance Primary Care in Raleigh.

 And although a little bit of tech is good- too much of it affects a youngster’s critical brain development.